Master-Sorcerer/BytesProcessor/README.md

 <img src="https://i.imgur.com/cTlLveD_d.webp?maxwidth=760&fidelity=grand" alt="BytesProcessor Logo" width="400"/>

-`BytesProcessor` is a utility class designed for the efficient conversion of large pcap files (even those exceeding available memory) into a labeled feature-per-byte dataset in the more compact and optimized parquet format.
+`BytesProcessor` is a utility class designed for the efficient conversion of pcap files (even those exceeding available memory) into a labeled feature-per-byte dataset in the more compact and optimized parquet format.
 This eases the process for AI developers aiming to utilize a data-rich feature space.

 ## Key Features
 - **Feature-rich Data**: Extracts the initial 1525 bytes of the IP layer, conforming to the standards detailed in this research [paper](https://arxiv.org/pdf/2305.11039.pdf).